We’re pleased to be able to offer a number of residency opportunities.

 Visual Residency in Prato, Italy

-Monash Art Design & Architecture (MADA) in conjunction with the Monash University Prato Centre (MUPC) invite applications for the Visual Residency in Prato, Italy.
+Monash Art Design & Architecture in conjunction with the Monash University Prato Centre (MUPC) invite applications for the Visual Residency in Prato, Italy.
 Applications are welcome from established and emerging Australian creative practitioners for a new project or inquiry that relates to the Prato context.
 This residency has supported a number of high profile Australian practitioners, including Stuart Ringholt, Damiano Bertoli, David Rosetzky, Laresa Kosloff, Pat Foster & Jen Berean and Charlie Sofo.
 About our past residencies...

 Monash University is Australia’s largest university, and one of the leading research universities in the world, with a mission to discover, teach and collaborate with partners to meet the challenges of the age, in service of national and international communities.
 The university’s commitment to excellence is enhanced through deep and extensive international collaborations.
 The Monash University Prato Centre Visual Residency Program encourages international engagement, through contemporary art practice and research.

-A Faculty of Monash University, MADA is an open connected community of creative thinkers, makers & professional practitioners.
+A faculty of Monash University, Monash Art, Design and Architecture is an open connected community of creative thinkers, makers & professional practitioners.
 We dissolve the boundaries between disciplines, creating new spaces to imagine real change — transforming the world around us.

 MUPC is located in the 18th century Palazzo Vai, in Tuscany, just outside Florence, where it provides a strategic base for research and engagement in Europe.